White House Police Force: History

-The uniforms were updated by Richard Nixon in 1970 after he was inspired by a trip to Europe.
+The uniforms were updated by President Richard Nixon in 1970 after he was inspired by a trip to Europe.
 Nixon wanted a new dress for formal state occasions.
 The uniform was debuted on January 28, 1970, receiving a negative reception from the press and public.
 The uniform was retired in the mid-1970's, eventually being bought as a marching band uniform for the Meriden-Cleghorn Community School District.

 The Executive Protective Service became the Uniformed Division of the Secret Service in 1977.
 When the United States Treasury Police was merged into the Uniformed Division of the Secret Service in 1986 it became responsible for the main Treasury building and the Treasury Annex building, both of which are adjacent to the White House.

 Fatality

 Since the establishment of the White House Police, one officer has died in the line of duty.